jesse-kaufman/portfolio-site/src/content/projects/event-driven-camera-notifications/index.md

 ### 5. **Processing complete / timeout handling**

 - If YOLO times out, the system proceeds directly to the description step without changing the event type
-- If any othes step times out, the system skips the remaining steps and goes directly to the notification logic below
+- If any other step times out, the system skips the remaining steps and goes directly to the notification logic below
 - Once all steps have completed, a `image_processing_complete` event is sent over MQTT, which triggers the logic below

 ![Event notification flow section in Node-RED](send-notification.jpg)